jgruber/f5-ibmbluemix/README.md

 sed -i -e "s/__TMOS_ROOT_PASSWORD__/softlayer/g" ibm_init_userdata.txt
 ```

-It is of note that the TMM Self-IPs are provisioned to `allow-all` services initialiatlly.
-This can be altered when other services and settings are provisioned in later stage orchestration.
+It is of note that the TMM Self-IPs are provisioned to `allow-all` services initially.
+The security of these interfaces can be tightened when additional services and settings are provisioned in later stage orchestration.
 F5 supports later stage orchestration through the use of our [f5-ansible](https://github.com/F5Networks/f5-ansible) modules and [TMOS REST APIs](https://devcentral.f5.com/wiki/iControlREST.HomePage.ashx).

 In addition, because there are multiple license activation options, TMOS license orchestration has also been deferred to later stage orchestration.
 F5 provides various license orchestration methods through both our [f5-cloud-libs](https://github.com/F5Networks/f5-cloud-libs) libraries and our [BIG-IQ APIs](https://devcentral.f5.com/wiki/BIGIQ.HowToSamples_license_member_management.ashx).